MohammadrezaFarahmand/Gallery/README.md

 Launches the test runner in the interacti
 See the section about [runnng tess](https://f abook.gtb.i/cete-rea-ap pdocs/running-tts) for more information.
 ### `npm run
-Builds the app for productio to the `buld` fo
+Builds the app for productio to the `buld` f
 It correctly bundles React in productionmode andoptimizes the buil fo thbest peormance.
 The build is minified and the filenames include the hashe Your app is ready to be deployed!